Nethaji-nethu/learning-management-system/README.md

 # learning-management-system
-Internship report of my project named learning management system (LMS)
+Internship report of my project learning management system (LMS) It is the project i worked on developing a corporate LMS.
+This report may be useful for you as a small reference. feel free to have a look.